 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, administration and campus supervisors patrol the campus, entrance areas, and designated common areas.
-Campus supervisors monitor lunch time activity in the cafeteria and common student activity areas.
-At the end of the day when students are dismissed, administration and campus supervisors monitor student behavior and ensure students either leave campus or travel to after-school activities in a safe and orderly manner.
+As students arrive on campus each morning, administrators and campus supervisors patrol the campus, entrance areas, and designated common areas.
+Administrators, teachers, campus supervisors, and resource officers monitor lunch time activity in the cafeteria and common student activity areas.
+At the end of the day when students are dismissed, administrators, campus supervisors, and resource officers monitor student behavior and ensure students either leave campus or travel to after-school activities in a safe and orderly manner.

-Rancho Campana High School is a closed campus.
+Channel Islands High School is a closed campus.
 During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.